reimagined/resolve/docs/authentication-and-authorization.md

 Use the following steps to implement a user registry:

-1. Add a User aggregate to accept commands and generate events related to managing a user registry
+1. Add a User aggregate to accept aggregate and generate events related to managing a user registry
 2. Create a read model and use it to look up a user's information during logging in and add this information to a JWT (JSON Web Token)

 For example, you can write the following if you want to grant permissions to a user: